Does the Microsoft Campus agreement cover the University’s subsidiary companies and other affiliated institutions?

 1. Campus Agreement Details

-The current Microsoft Campus Agreement 3.5 runs for 3 years, from 1st September 2013 to 31st August 2016.
-It has been extended one year to 31 August 2017.
-The Campus Agreement products may be installed on any University of Oxford-owned, College-owned or leased computer and accessed on those machines by all members of departments and/or Colleges, whether they are staff or students.
-University staff, College Staff and members of Congregation may also install one copy of Office and Windows operating system upgrade on their own personal computer for work related use, Staff - Work at home use.
+The current Microsoft Campus Agreement runs for 3 years, from 1st September 2017 to 31st August 2020.
+The Campus Agreement products may be installed on to any University of Oxford-owned, College-owned or leased computer and accessed on those machines by all members of departments and/or Colleges, whether they are staff or students.
+University staff, College Staff and members of Congregation.
+(For Staff Work at Home see ox.ac.onthehub.com for downloads).

-The products on the schedule for the Campus 3.5 Agreement are: Desktop Campus.
+The products on the schedule for the Campus Agreement are:

 This currently gives us access to the following Microsoft products: